JustinIke/justinike.com/_posts/2020-02-03-creating-a-free-blog-with-jekyll.md

 ## Domain Name

-A domain name is your address on the internet.
+A domain name is your address on the internet. www.justinike.com is the domain name for this website.
 For a completely free website, you could use a free one provided by the hosting company.
 If you would like a clean domain name without .netlify or your hosting equivalent appended to the end, then you'll have to buy one.
 I would suggest staying away from companies like GoDaddy or Domains.com, as they add on charges for services that come standard with [Google Domains](https://domains.google/).

 ## Conclusion